Leeseok-628/Leeseok-628.github.io/_pages/about.md

 I'm a PhD candidate in the Department of Electrical and Computer Engineering at the University of New Mexico, advised by [Milad Marvian](http://www.unm.edu/~mmarvian/).
 Before starting my PhD, I obtained my bachelors degrees in physics and mathematics at Cornell University.

-My research focuses on quantum control, quantum simulation, quantum algorithms, and quantum machine learning.
-Recently, I've been thinking about designing new quantum control protocols that provably outperform existing techniques.
+My research focuses on quantum control, quantum simulation, and quantum algorithms.
+Recently, I’ve been thinking about designing new quantum control protocols that provably outperform existing methods.
+I'm also broadly interested in open quantum systems and learning theory.

 Email: leeseok [at] unm [dot] edu